 Sickle cell anemia treatment

-At UW Health, we offer the most advanced treatment options.
+Our specialists offer the most advanced treatment pediatric sickle cell anemia options.

 Blood transfusion.
-This is a routine medical procedure where donated blood is used to replace blood you have lost.
+This is a routine medical procedure in which donated blood is used to replace blood that's been lost.

 Meet our team